 Camping: Dispersed camping is allowed on a first-come, first-served basis

 Start at the trailhead from Marble Mountain Sno-Park (elevation 2800').
-About 2 miles in, leave the forest and pass views of Chocolate Falls (elevation 3700'), a 40-foot waterfall along Swift Creek, heading into a barren landscape of mudflows and rock, where wooden signpost guide climbers from timberline to approximately 4,800 ft elevation.
+About 2 miles in, leave the forest and pass views of Chocolate Falls (elevation 3700'), a 40-foot seasonal waterfall along Swift Creek, heading into a barren landscape of mudflows and rock, where wooden cairn poles guide climbers from timberline to approximately 4,800 ft elevation.
 Continue to snake up the jumbled lava flow ridge up to the seismic station.
 The seismic station (elevation 6,200') is below the snow field that leads up to the crater rim.

 Photo credit: Susan Jackson